Saudi Arabia extends coronavirus curfew, UAE warns on worker repatriation

-India's ambassador to the UAE on Saturday said India cannot repatriate large numbers of nationals while trying to combat the virus at home.
+India's ambassador to the UAE said on Saturday the country cannot repatriate large numbers of nationals while trying to combat the virus at home.
 "Once the lockdown in India is lifted, we will certainly help them get back to their hometowns and their families," Pavan Kapoor told the Gulf News daily.

 Pakistan's ambassador said the embassy was waiting for permission from Islamabad for repatriation flights and was hoping for "positive news soon".
 "We are very keen to bring Pakistanis back but we need to finalise our treatment and quarantine facilities," Ghulam Dastgir told Reuters.